fanTaestic/netflix_sql_project/README.md

 	ranking = 1
 ```

-### 3. LIST ALL MOVIES RELEASED IN A SPECIFIC YEAR (EG., 2020)
-   --FILTER DATA FROM 2020 AND FOR MOVIES ONLY
+### 3. LIST ALL MOVIES RELEASED IN A SPECIFIC YEAR (EG., 2020).
+FILTER DATA FROM 2020 AND FOR MOVIES ONLY
 ```sql
 SELECT * FROM NETFLIX
 WHERE